 → Related reading: 10 Ideas for Winter Landscape Photos

 1. Be Safe

-First and formost, be sure that you are taking all necessary safety precautions.
+First and foremost, be sure that you are taking all the necessary safety precautions.
 Safety is always important for landscape photographers, especially when you are shooting in remote destinations or doing a lot of hiking or camping.
 But it’s even more important in winter because of the added dangers that can be present because of very cold temperatures.

 Be sure to have all of the necessary clothing like a warm coat, hat, gloves, boots, and a scarf.
 It’s also a good idea to have some blankets in the car if you will be driving through any remote locations.
 Check the weather forecasts and avoid driving in areas that could be potentially dangerous.
-Take a 4-wheel drive vehicle if needed.

 2. Have the Right Gear

 Winter brings it’s own gear-related challenges as well.
 The cold weather drains batteries faster than usual, so take some extra fully-charged batteries and try to keep them warm until you need them.

 A lens hood and polarizer can help deal with an extra glare that can reflect off of the snow and ice.